The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 Hoylake has pubs and restaurants when you reach the town.

-You can extend this walk
+How can I extend this walk?

 To extend this walk further, you can continue onto the beach at the end of the coastal path in Hoylake.
 You will be able to see West Kirby in the distance, and you can make that your final destination.
 Just continue until you reach West Kirby.